College of Intensive Care Medicine

 We want to reflect our experience by telling that experience.
 In lectures and workshops and panel discussions focusing on our stories of technical ability and human strength, we want to make this heard: that as well as being part of a community of place, you are part of a community of practice and learning, that your people are behind you and that out here, you are never alone.

-Darwin on the 18th to 19th of July 2019, will host the inaugural conference to support Commonwealth funded STP trainees and their supervisors.
+On the 18th & 19th July 2019, Darwin will host the CICM Regional and Rural Critical Care Conference, which is being supported by project funding through the Commonwealth Department of Health Specialist Training Program.
 We can bring rigorous science in a nurturing atmosphere, hard sums and soft hearts.
 You can bring questions, fears and problems and together we’ll make you believe that you are truly never alone.

 We who visit here - for only one lifetime or less - have always taken things from it and left behind our things.
 Projects and vanity litter the land and are remembered; but the structures of the mind that have lasted tens of thousands of years still last alongside them.
 Among them are instructions on how to live and thrive, to be a good citizen and a good neighbour and to hand over the world in a state that allows your children to live well.
 While we’re here, it makes sense to listen to these rules; and if we make any new ones, to make them by watching what worked for so long.